mco-gh/pylearn/content/en/lessons/1 Welcome/_index.md

 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <h3 id="Course-Goals">Course Goals<a class="anchor-link" href="#Course-Goals">¶</a></h3><ul>
 <li>Demystify programming in general and Python in particular</li>
-<li>Show how to use Python to solve a real world, relatable problem</li>
+<li>Show how to use Python to a practical, real world, relatable way</li>
 <li>Provide a solid foundation for diving deeper</li>
 </ul>
 </div>